 - Title VII of the Civil Rights Act of 1964: Equal Employment Opportunity

-Filing a Religious Discrimination Claim?
-Talk to an Attorney Today
+Talk to an Attorney Today About Religious Discrimination

-Are you concerned about religious discrimination in your own work environment?
-These kinds of issues can be extremely sensitive, but it's important to know that you have rights.
-It's even more important to know that there are employment law attorneys out there who specialize in employment discrimination and can help.
+Are you concerned about religious discrimination in your work environment?
+These kinds of issues can be sensitive.
+It's essential to know that you have rights.
+It's even more important to know that there are employment law experts who can help you understand those rights and how to take action.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help